blumixid/docs/overview/glossary/index.md

 - *See also* refers you to a related or contrasting term.

-For other terms and definitions, see the [IBM Terminology website](http://www-01.ibm.com/software/globalization/terminology/){: new_window}.

 <!--If you do not want letter links at the top of your
 glossary, delete the